Top Ten Tips to Sleep Well During Pregnancy

 12. Daytime napping

 Given that poor sleep and tiredness are an inevitable part of pregnancy taking time out to power nap during the day can provide a much needed energy boost.
 Aim to keep it short, no more than 30 minutes and ideally between midday and 3pm.
-Even if you don’t sleep, it is beneficial to spend the time resting, rather than ticking off an endless ‘to do’ list will be beneficial.
+Even if you don’t sleep, it is more beneficial to spend the time resting, rather than ticking off an endless to-do list.